Guake/guake/README.rst

 Introduction
 ~~~~~~~~~~~~

 Guake is a dropdown terminal made for the GNOME desktop environment.
-Its style of window is based on
+Guake's style of window is based on
-an FPS games, and one of its goals is be easy to reach.
+an FPS game, and one of its goals is to be easy to reach.

-Guake is written mostly in python and has a little piece in C (global hotkeys capture).
+Guake is mostly written in python and has a little piece in C (global hotkeys capture).
 The code is
 placed in the ``guake`` directory.
 Files and images are in the ``data`` directory.
 Translation files
 are in the ``po`` directory.